 I get the nerve when I hear non-technical people underestimating the true skills required to do proper analytics implementations.
 Too often, I see sites that have been tagged by people who lacked understanding of advanced implementation techniques, unknowingly putting the organization at risk of taking disastrous decisions based on bad data.

-* Facing the insistence of my interviewer, it suddenly struck me: “well… I’ll ask the person who took the ball!”This entry was posted in Web Analytics and tagged Google Analytics, web analytics.
+* Facing the insistence of my interviewer, it suddenly struck me: “well… I’ll ask the person who took the ball!”This entry was posted in Technology, Web Analytics and tagged Google Analytics, web analytics.
 Bookmark the permalink.